If you have any further questions regarding LEED credentials, please contact CaGBC Education.

 Q: What is a LEED credential and how do I earn one?

-A: The LEED credentials are earned by passing the LEED exams, administered by the U.S. Green Building Council.
-Exam applications are submitted through the USGBC website, www.usgbc.org.
+The LEED credentials are earned by passing the LEED exams, administered by the Green Business Certification Inc. Exam registrations are submitted through the USGBC website.

-Please note that you must become a Green Associate before attempting to become a LEED AP.
-You may take the Green Associate exam and one of the LEED AP exams on the same day if you feel qualified, but the Green Associate exam must be passed before you can be named a LEED AP.
+Please note that you must become a LEED Green Associate before attempting a LEED Accredited Professional (AP) with Specialty exam.
+You may take the Green Associate exam and one of the LEED AP exams on the same day if you feel qualified.

 There are three tiers of LEED Credentials: